the interface of the KaosCube

 On the Armbian System, SSH on ethernet is enabled.
 We need to give the Pi an IP Adress now.

-# Install a dhcp server, in my case it was Arch and dhcpd
+# Install a dhcp server, in my case I was on an Arch Linux and I used dhcpd

 sudo pacman -S dhcpd

 Now we have to create a new local network.
-The easiest way is to go into your graphical network-manager.
+I did that by going into my graphical network-manager.
 Select the ethernet connection to your Pi and go on settings.

 # networks.